What is NMH (non-medical help)?

-Our NMH support is provided through Sound Support which is a fully accredited DSA-QAG NMH Provider and supplies, qualified, experienced Specialist Study Skills Tutors and Mentors across England to students in Higher Education.
+Our NMH support is provided through Sound Support which is a fully accredited DSA-QAG NMH Provider and supplies, qualified, experienced Specialist Study Skills and Mentor Support Workers across England to students in Higher Education.

-Non-medical help provides disabled students with assistants to help with their studies.
+Non-medical help provides disabled students with support workers to help with their studies.
 We have a range of different NMH support available to suit different disabilities.

 We are passionate about providing a bespoke, high quality support service to each student and education institution that we work with.

 Our NMH support workers are highly skilled, qualified professionals and are experienced in supporting adults with mental health conditions, specific learning difficulties and autism/Asperger’s.